Manta-Network/manta-rs/CONTRIBUTING.md

 # Contributing

 Thank you for contributing to the `manta-rs` codebase!
-Here are some guidelines to following when adding code or documentation to this repository.
+Here are some guidelines to follow when adding code or documentation to this repository.

 ## Use Conventional Commits